dangoldin/costco-analysis/README.md

 # Costco Analysis

 This project contains scripts to fetch and analyze Costco receipt data using the Costco API.
+Note that you need to log in to costco.com manually and look at the network requests to get the bearer token, the client ID, and the client identifier.

 ## Setup